 For starters, you’ll find the Hotspot itself measures roughly 4.9 x 2.5 x 0.5 inches, and it weighs about one third of a pound.
 That makes it slightly smaller than the average smartphone, but still very close in physical form.
 The standard unit is made with a minimalist gray design, though this hotspot is also available in sky blue.
 Having a more colorful option is nice considering the mobile nature of this device, style could be a concern for some people.

 As a networking device, the hardware is nothing to laugh at.
 At the center of the design you’ll find this hotspot boasts a quad core ARM Cortex A7 processor, sporting a clock time of 1.3GHz.
 That compares favorably with many of mid-range wired home routers.
 It’s also reflective of this hotspot’s ability to accommodate more than one or two connections across its framework.

 One big way in which this device does not resemble a smartphone is the total lack of a screen, and the general absence of anything resembling an actual user interface.
 There’s a micro USB port and a DC power port, and that’s about it.
-If you want to get your hands on control over this hotspot, you’ll need to start using the KiMiFi mobile app.
+If you want to get your hands on control over this 4G Mobile Hotspot, you’ll need to start using the KiMiFi mobile app.

 The KiMiFi is supposed to be a handheld network solution.
 How well does it get the job done?
 It adopts the CloudSIM datacenters and support with AWS, which is Amazon’s cloud platform.
 The result is a stable signal that remains stable basically anytime you’re in a part of the country that’s covered with a wireless connection.
 KiMiFi developed their support around the 3 most popular service providers in any given country that you might visit.
 All without requiring to you use a SIM card.